montaana01/rs-school-fork/self-introduction/index.md

 > Main language is Russian, but I understand Belorussian language and can speak a little bit on them.
 >
-> English: Current level of English is A2 (at EPAM education platform). but I'm trying to improve all of the time.
+> English: Current level of English is A2 (at EPAM education platform). but I'm trying to improve all the time.

 ### Goals: